w3c/publ-wg/Meetings/index.md

     * [`zakim`](https://www.w3.org/2001/12/zakim-irc-bot.html) for queue control.
 (See the page for further details.)
     * [`rrsagent`](https://www.w3.org/2002/03/RRSAgent) and mainly, its adjacent [scribe script](https://dev.w3.org/2002/scribe/scribedoc.htm) for scribing and minute generation.
 (See those pages for further details.)
     * [`scribejs`](https://github.com/w3c/scribejs/blob/master/features.md) guidelines for scribes when using the `scribejs` minute generation tool (this is still experimental!)
+        * To help the minute taking and cleaning them later, please use a consistent IRC handle; scribes should use that handle to identify the person speaking.
+The script cleaning up the minutes will automatically replace that handle with the person’s full name, making the minutes more readable to outsiders.
     * *Each participant should type `present+ <name>` (or simply `present+` for himself/herself) in the irc channel immediately upon joining the call.* (This will help the minute taker and improve the generated minutes.)